carpentries/carpentries.org/content/support/membership/membership-faq.md

 {{< /accordion >}}

 {{< accordion title="Are there any discounts available for Instructor Trainers?" >}}
-Organisations supporting [Instructor Trainers](https://docs.carpentries.org/handbooks/instructor_trainers.html#roles-and-responsibilities), who engage in service activities to teach and support newly trained Instructors across our global community, may be eligible for a discount on their membership fee equivalent to six (6) seats in Instructor Training per active Instructor Trainers.
+Organisations supporting [Instructor Trainers]({{< param handbook_url >}}/handbooks/instructor_trainers.html#roles-and-responsibilities), who engage in service activities to teach and support newly trained Instructors across our global community, may be eligible for a discount on their membership fee equivalent to six (6) seats in Instructor Training per active Instructor Trainers.
 Members can choose whether they would like the Trainers discount applied as a monetary benefit or added to their account.
 This discount is available at any membership level, for each Instructor Trainer who has participated in the following, up to 1 year before renewal:
 - Teach at least two (2) Instructor Training events for the global Carpentries community.
 {{< /accordion >}}

 {{< accordion title="How do I purchase an Instructor Trainer Training seat?" >}}
 The Instructor Trainer Training seats can be added to your Membership package at any time—either during the initial agreement or afterwards.
-To request Instructor Trainer Training seats, please contact us at [membership@carpentries.org](mailto:membership@carpentries.org).
+To request Instructor Trainer Training seats, please contact us at [{{< param membership_email >}}](mailto:{{< param membership_email >}}).
 {{< /accordion >}}

 ## Collaborative Lesson Development Training

 {{< accordion title="What is Collaborative Lesson Development Training?" >}}
-[Collaborative Lesson Development Training](https://carpentries.org/lesson-development/) teaches essential skills and best practices for designing and developing lessons as open-source projects.
+[Collaborative Lesson Development Training](/lesson-development/) teaches essential skills and best practices for designing and developing lessons as open-source projects.
 The training will guide you through the design process and initial development of a new lesson, prepare you to work with the infrastructure we use to build accessible, open-source lesson websites, and provide some advice and techniques for effective collaboration on the project.
 {{< /accordion >}}

 {{< accordion title="How do I purchase Collaborative Lesson Development Training seats?" >}}
-To attend Collaborative Lesson Development Training, email [membership@carpentries.org](mailto:membership@carpentries.org).
+To attend Collaborative Lesson Development Training, email [{{< param membership_email >}}](mailto:{{< param membership_email >}}).
 {{< /accordion >}}